pablisch/golden-takeaway/recipe/multi_class_recipe_template.md

 > I would like to [receive] a [text] such as "Thank you!
 Your [order] was [placed] and will be [delivered] before 18:52" after I have ordered.

 2. Design the Class System
-Consider diagramming out the classes and their relationships.
-Take care to focus on the details you see as important, not everything.
-The diagram below uses asciiflow.com but you could also use excalidraw.com, draw.io, or miro.com

 ![takeaway project design](../images/takeaway_design_mk4.png)

 Also design the interface of each class in more detail.